elidoran/chain-builder/README.md

 2. add an array of functions from a module and then remove one of them
 3. add another group of functions and then remove multiple of them with a `select()` based on "labels" in their function options
 4. disable a function so it's skipped until we want it to join in
+5. enable a function which was disabled by default by its provider
-5. provide a function which has its own special `this` configured, without using `bind()` (for a single function call, and the avoidance of `bind()`)
+6. provide a function which has its own special `this` configured, without using `bind()` (for a single function call, and the avoidance of `bind()`)
-6. use `control` *inside* a function to remove that function from the chain because it only wants to run once
+7. use `control` *inside* a function to remove that function from the chain because it only wants to run once
-7. `pause()` the execution at one point to show making things asynchronous. also shows using both `resume()` and `resume.callback()` styles.
+8. `pause()` the execution at one point to show making things asynchronous. also shows using both `resume()` and `resume.callback()` styles.
-8. one function which does `control.fail()` when it can't do its work
+9. one function which does `control.fail()` when it can't do its work
-9. one function which does `control.stop()` when it believes success has been achieved
+10. one function which does `control.stop()` when it believes success has been achieved
-10. one function does work both when it is first called, and, after the subsequent functions in the chain have executed
+11. one function does work both when it is first called, and, after the subsequent functions in the chain have executed
-11. provide a custom `context` to the run
+12. provide a custom `context` to the run
-12. show a "temporary override" of the context for the next function
+13. show a "temporary override" of the context for the next function
-13. show a "permanent override" of the context
+14. show a "permanent override" of the context

 ```javascript
 var buildChain = require('chain-builder')